UnionInternationalCheminsdeFer/OSDM/spec/models.md

 all updates needed to confirm the booking, and trigger that confirmation.

-At the root of the booking structure, two balance elements are provided to clarify the state of the financial exchange between an API consumer and the OSDM:Distributor:
+At the root of the booking structure, two balance elements are provided to clarify the state of the financial exchange between a Retailer and the
+Distributor:

 - conditional balance is the balance of the booking that is not confirmed.
 It is the amount that will be due to the provider if the booking is further